amandasimonds/stream-ed/README.md

 As a former teacher, thrown into online teaching during the current world situation, I've noticed a major flaw in our online school setup - That is putting things in different places, different webpages.
 THis causes confusion.
 I believe if everything, such as your schedule, announcements, live streams, assignments were in one webpage, it makes a more intuitive experience.
 The focus should be on learning and connecting, and not distracted by redirections in where things are.

+- Currently the layout is built for a student user.
+I intend to expand it for teacher and parent users.

+- The #buttons are meant to be filters, so the user can view all or specific items.

 - This project is in progress.
 While I have the wireframe and mobile responsiveness layout carved out, I have set up the components so they are ready to be used dynamically.
 This is an app I am working on as I gain more experience with ReactJS.

 Feel free to give me any suggestions.